Existing customer? Login

 What Is Multimodal Transport?

-In multimodal transport, one contract covers the entire journey of the cargo.
-That means one carrier is responsible for door-to-door delivery, even if they use other modes along the journey.
+In multimodal transport, only one contract covers the entire journey of the cargo.
+Simply put, one carrier takes full responsibility for door-to-door delivery, even if they use other modes along the journey.
 These modes can include:

 • Truck